 A firm, durable, and smooth leather made from cowhide, often oiled or waxed after tanning and richly dyed for a luxurious look.

 A mechanism’s ability to hold strength, before ultimately reaching the point of the mechanism’s failure, i.e. a GT Cobra Buckle load rated at 500 lbs. can withstand 500 lbs. of pull force before shattering or breaking.
-Check out our Youtube video here to learn about the types of buckles we use, and how to pick which buckle is right for you and your K9 (metal dog collar buckles, plastic dog collar buckles).
+Check out our YouTube video The Difference in Buckles on Dog Harnesses, Collars and Other K9 Gear to learn about the types of buckles we use, and how to pick which buckle is right for you and your K9.

 A breathable, ultra-adjustable, and lightweight muzzle/bite protection equipment made for ease of use.
 This muzzle is typically called a “Vet” muzzle for use in injury or at the vet.